hugo-strang/silhouette-upper-bound/README.md

 | 400-64-2-2 | 0.673 | 0.673 |
 | 400-128-7-3 | 0.522 | 0.566 |
 | 1000-161-2-13 | 0.084 | 0.182 |

+Note that the upper bound confirms global optimality for KMeans on dataset 400-64-2-2.

 ## Contribution